Are you interested in being a VA (virtual assistant) to earn a bit of money on the side?

 Sarah: What were some tools that helped you be successful in your side hustle?

 Kayla: My network of other bloggers and freelancers is the BIGGEST tool I use.
 I am part of a few Facebook groups that are absolutely amazing for growing a side hustle as a freelance writer or VA.
-Carrie Smith’s Careful Cents group is the best one!
+I have one for my course 10K VA because I really believe in the value of such groups.

 Sarah: What top 3 tips would you give to someone who wanted to start your side hustle?